pierrecouprie/MotusLabTool/MotusLabTool/Resources/Manual/Manual.md

 `+`: Add one or more files to the playlist.

-> MotusLabTool only accepts WAV, AIFF, MP3, and M4A formats.
+> MotusLabTool only accepts WAV, AIFF, MP3, and M4A formats. <br />
+> If it is a PCM format (WAV or AIFF), MotusLabTool accepts multitrack files up to 8 channels.

 `-`: Remove one file from the playlist.